q0HtHHftAS/q0HtHHftAS/README.md

 # My name is nc98rajsc

-just a guy from Thailand who likes making random programs for fun.
-I like music, nature, late night thoughts, and sometimes just doing nothing.
-I spend most of my time listening to songs, thinking about ideas, or playing games when I’m bored
+Just a guy from Thailand who likes building random programs for fun.

+I enjoy music, nature, late-night thoughts, and quiet places.
+Most of the time I’m listening to songs, working on ideas, or playing games when I need to relax.

-I like people who think differently.
-That’s probably why I like Elon Musk’s mindset so much.
-Most people thought he was crazy, but he kept going anyway
+I like people who think differently and create things their own way.
+That’s one reason why I respect Elon Musk’s mindset so much.

-I’m a pretty chill person honestly.
-Nothing special, just living life slowly and doing things I enjoy
+Still learning, still building, and just enjoying the process.

 Tech Stack